jumpingjoy/watchnationpro/fitbit-sense-review.md

 Our rating: ★★★★☆ | 🙂

-Cycling features in fitness tracking monitor distance, time is taken, average speed, heart rate, and more metrics such as calories burned.
+Cycling features in fitness tracking monitor distance, time is taken, average speed, heart rate, and more calories burned.
 These data can be customized, such as goal, maximum heart rate, etc., as per your needs.

 #### How well the swimming activity is tracked in the Fitbit Sense?
 Our rating: ★★★★☆ | 🙂